Last Updated | March 4, 2026

 Epic Rover Integration With Folio3 Digital Health

-At Folio3 Digital Health, we provide comprehensive, end-to-end Epic services as an official Epic vendor partner, helping healthcare organizations optimize performance, streamline workflows, and enhance patient care.
+At Folio3 Digital Health, we offer full-spectrum Epic services as a member of the Epic Vendor Services Program, helping healthcare organizations optimize performance, streamline workflows, and enhance patient care.
 From Epic Rover implementation to custom solutions that address operational challenges, our team of industry experts is here to guide every step of your Epic journey.
 We specialize in building robust, HL7 and FHIR-integrated systems that enable seamless interoperability, all while ensuring full compliance with HIPAA and GDPR standards.
 With Folio3, you gain a trusted partner committed to delivering secure, scalable, and future-ready health IT solutions.

 Closing Note